DIY Plans to Build a Braylon Chest

 Insert the front edge of the drawer box bottom into the groove on the drawer box front.
 Secure the drawer box front to the drawer box sides using glue and 1-1/4″ pocket hole screws.
 Position the remaining drawer slide on the side of the drawer box 3-1/2″ up from the bottom.
 This dimension is to the top of the drawer slide.

 Cut the pieces for the drawer fronts.
 Mark the position for the drawer pulls and drill the holes.
 Starting with the lower drawer front, shim the drawer front in the opening – there will be a 1/8” gap around all sides – then drive screws through the holes for the drawer pulls into the drawer box.
 Open the drawer, and secure the drawer front using countersunk 1-1/4” screws from the inside.
 Remove the screws from the holes for the drawer pull then finish drilling the holes.
 Install the drawer pull.
-For an easy tutorial on installing drawer fronts, click here.
+This easy tutorial on installing drawer fronts will be super helpful!

 Shim the next drawer front in place spacing it 1/8″ away from the lower drawer front and work your way up.